reynat/graphql-music-catalog/tutorial-instructions/8-graphql-visitors.md

 };
 ```

-git checkout to see sample solution
+Run `git checkout 8-graphql-visitors-solution` to see a sample solution.